Become a Food Recovery Driver

 What do volunteers do?

-Health and food safety are both important to us.
-Every participant in the food recovery process is expected to follow safe food handling standards set by state and federal laws: from pickup, to delivery, to serving.
+Health and food safety are important to us.
+Every participant in the food recovery process is expected to follow safe food handling standards set by state and federal laws: from pickup to delivery.
 The following guidelines are specified by the CDC and Whatcom County Health Department.